Vol. 04 · Issue 14 · APR 2026

 Blues artists who used the real amp: Larry Carlton, Robben Ford (early career), countless Nashville and LA session players.

-Drive pedal pairing: The Minotaur (Klon Centaur) set with low gain and high output pushes the Deluxe into creamy sustain territory without losing the amp's natural character.
+Drive pedal pairing: The Minotaur (Klon Centaur) set with drive around 9 o'clock and output past noon pushes the Deluxe into creamy sustain territory without losing the amp's natural character.

 2. WhoWatt 100 (Hiwatt DR103)

-The real amp: The Hiwatt DR103 is a 100-watt powerhouse known for enormous clean headroom and an articulate, piano-like quality.
-It stays clean at volumes that would have a Marshall screaming.
+The real amp: The Hiwatt DR103.
+A 100-watt powerhouse known for enormous clean headroom and an articulate, piano-like quality.
+Stays clean at volumes that would have a Marshall screaming.

 Suggested settings:

-Blues artists who used the real amp: David Gilmour (Fender + Hiwatt was his bread and butter), Pete Townshend.
+Blues artists who used the real amp: David Gilmour, Pete Townshend.

-Drive pedal pairing: A Horizon Drive (Horizon Devices Precision Drive) with the gate off and moderate gain gives you a focused, singing lead tone that the Hiwatt's clean headroom carries beautifully.
+Drive pedal pairing: A Horizon Drive (Horizon Devices Precision Drive) with the gate off and gain around noon gives you a focused, singing lead tone that the Hiwatt's clean headroom carries without crowding.

 3. US Double Nrm (Fender Twin Reverb)

-The real amp: The Fender Twin Reverb is 85 watts of pristine, bell-like clean tone.
-It's famously loud and famously clean — getting a Twin to break up naturally requires ear-splitting volume.
+The real amp: The Fender Twin Reverb.
+85 watts of pristine, bell-like clean tone.
+Famously loud.
+Famously clean.
+Getting a Twin to break up naturally requires ear-splitting volume.

-Why it works for blues: The Twin on the normal channel is your ultimate clean blues platform.
+Why it works for blues: The Twin on the normal channel is the ultimate clean blues platform.
 Think B.B.
-King — smooth, round, and clean with just enough warmth from the tubes.
-You're not getting grit from the amp.
-You're getting a perfect clean canvas that lets your fingers and your drive pedals do the talking.
+King: smooth, round, and clean with just enough warmth from the tubes.
+You are not getting grit from the amp.
+You are getting a spotless foundation that lets your fingers and your drive pedals do the work.
+When the base tone is that transparent, everything you stack on top comes through honest.

 Suggested settings: